josefadamcik/josefadamcik.cz/_posts/2018-09-12-activity-journal-designing-ux.md

 I decided to use simple wizard-like flow with a horizontal stepper.
 The user can return back and change values for each step.

 {% include gallery.html galleryname="activityjournal_wf_add_activity" imgclass='imgmw600' %}

 ## Activity detail and edit

-TODO
+The big question in this part was if the detail screen should also act as an edit screen.
+In the end, I decided to separate those two.
+There will be a detail screen with an edit action and a specialized edit screen.
+I sketched two slightly different variants of the detail screen and I am not fully decided which one I prefer (I might end up with another variant that combines those two) so I have included both of them.

 {% include gallery.html galleryname="activityjournal_wf_activity_detail" imgclass='imgmw600' %}

 ## Navigation

 Navigation can be as simple as standard Navigation Drawer.
 I decided to join backup & sync to a single item.
-You may remember, they were separated [in the navigation flow](#navigation-flow).
+You may remember that they were separated [in the navigation flow](#navigation-flow).
 This is one of those details which are easy to change

 {% responsive_image path: images/activityjournal/wf_navigatio_drawer_p.jpeg alt: "Navitagion wireframe" figcaption: "Navigation Drawer" class:'imgmw600' %}

 ## Categories

 The user can manage (create, update, delete) categories.
 There is a simple list of categories accessible from the navigation drawer.
 Tap on a row displays screen with an editable detail for the category.
 The category edit screen is almost identical to the add category screen.
-Add category screen can be also accessed from the first screen of the [add category flow](#add-activity-flow).
+The add category screen can be also accessed from the first screen of the [add activity flow](#add-activity-flow).

 Selection of colour and icon is done through simple modal dialogues.
 There will be a fixed palette of colours and a fixed set of icons.